Apple Watch vs Fitbit

 Choose Apple Watch if…

-Best for iPhone users wanting a comprehensive smartwatch with apps, payments, and advanced health tracking.
+iPhone users wanting a comprehensive smartwatch with extensive apps, advanced health features, and seamless Apple device integration.

 Choose Fitbit if…